explodinglabs/jsonrpcclient/README.rst

     <-- {"jsonrpc": "2.0", "result": "Bar", "id": 1}
     Bar

 You should catch ``RPCClientException``.
-The library will raise this on errors such as connection problems, or if the server responded with JSON-RPC *error* response.
+This will be raised in the event of errors such as connection problems, or if the server responded with JSON-RPC *error* response.

 .. sourcecode:: python